-This raspberry pannacotta recipe takes absolutely no time to pull together and makes for a tasty end to any dinner.
+This quick and easy keto raspberry panna cotta recipe takes absolutely no time to make and is a tasty end to any dinner.

-When I say “no time to pull together” you could make these and have them in your fridge in about 15 minutes flat.
-They also gel up in under an hour.
-If you’re looking for a quick dessert that still looks pretty fantastic, this could be the one.
+When I say, “no time to pull together,” I mean that you could make these and have them in your fridge in about 15 minutes flat.
+They also gel in under an hour.
+If you’re looking for a quick, sugar free dessert that still looks fantastic, this could be the one.

-I used coconut milk in this low carb recipe to make it dairy free.
-Although we’re not a dairy-free household, I do like coconut milk a lot, so for me using coconut milk was more about flavor vs being dairy-free.
+I used coconut milk in this low carb raspberry panna cotta recipe to make it dairy-free.
+Although we’re not a dairy-free household, I do like coconut milk a lot.
+For me, using coconut milk was more about flavor vs. being dairy-free.

-Pannacotta is traditionally made with heavy cream, so if you don’t like coconut milk you could go the other way and just make it with the cream instead.
-But be aware it will change the nutritional value.
+Panna cotta is traditionally made with heavy cream, so if you don’t like coconut milk, you could go the other way and just make it with the cream instead.
+However, be aware that this will change the nutritional value.

-This recipe is also low carb, keto friendly (if it fits your macros for the day) and naturally gluten-free!
+This recipe is also low carb, keto-friendly (if it fits your macros for the day) and naturally gluten-free!
 It’s also a high-fat recipe, so it will keep you full.
-I actually snacked on these for breakfast a few times this week and found them to be quite satiating.
+I actually found these to be quite satiating for breakfast.

 A bit about the coconut milk

-So I used coconut milk in this recipe, and it works just like heavy cream.
+I used coconut milk in this raspberry panna cotta recipe, and it works just like heavy cream.
 The only thing different is that the texture of the coconut milk will change based on temperature.

-If you pull this out of the fridge and eat it immediately (which I highly recommend, just gobble that down when no one is looking, I swear I won’t tell), it will be a bit thicker.
-It will be a bit closer to jello, not quite as firm, but close.
+If you pull this out of the fridge and eat it immediately (which I highly recommend), it will be a bit thicker.
+The texture will be closer to jello–not quite as firm, but close.

-If allowed to warm up a bit with room temperature you get a much softer dessert, much more like traditional pannacotta texture.
+If allowed to warm a bit at room temperature, you get a much softer dessert–much more like traditional panna cotta texture.

-But don’t let the coconut milk turn you off, I actually think it tastes better than regular heavy cream does in this recipe.
+Don’t let the coconut milk turn you off; I actually think it tastes better than regular, heavy cream does in this recipe.
 It adds so much dimension!

-The other thing to note is not all canned coconut milks are created equal.
+The other thing to note is that not all canned coconut milks are created equal.

 I’ve tasted some horrible ones in my day for sure.
-Since we live so remote, options for grabbing a can of coconut milk are limited.
-But my local grocer carries Thai Kitchen here and I find that brand is pretty decent, and you can pretty much find it almost anywhere.
+Since we live in a remote location, options for coconut milk are limited.
+But my local grocer carries Thai Kitchen, and I find that brand is pretty decent, and you can find it almost anywhere.

 A bit about the sweeteners

 For this recipe, I like allulose for the sweetener.
-Allulose melts perfectly and does not get grainy at all when it gets cold.
-I also find allulose has almost no aftertaste, and in this recipe my husband and marveled at how much it actually tasted like sugar.
+Allulose melts perfectly and does not become grainy at all when cold.
+I also find allulose has almost no aftertaste, and in this recipe, my husband and I marveled at how much it actually tasted like sugar.

-I tested this recipe as well with my favorite SO Nourished monk fruit erythritol blend powdered sweetener and it was good too, and I didn’t find that the recipe got terribly grainy after sitting in the fridge for 24 hours.
+I also tested this recipe with my favorite Besti monk fruit erythritol blend powdered sweetener, and it was good too.
+I didn’t find that the recipe got terribly grainy after sitting in the fridge for 24 hours.

-Xylotil and Erythritol did get grainy, however, and I found the raspberry pannacotta to be a bit grainy directly out of the fridge.
-The graininess reduced greatly when the pannacotta was given a few minutes to warm up.
+Xylitol and Erythritol did get grainy, however, and I felt that the raspberry panna cotta was a bit grainy directly out of the fridge.
+The graininess reduced greatly when the pannacotta was given a few minutes to warm.

-For the topping, I made a quick raspberry syrup with some fresh raspberries.
-It’s runny like syrup and does not firm up.
-The syrup pools and floods the pannacotta as you spoon it out.
-This ensures every last bite gets a bit of that tart raspberry flavor.
+For the topping, I made a quick, sugar-free raspberry syrup with some fresh raspberries.
+It’s runny like syrup and does not become firm.
+The syrup pools and floods the panna cotta as you spoon it out.
+This ensures that every last bite gets a bit of that tart, raspberry flavor.

-Also, use fresh raspberries here, and not frozen for the top.
+Also, use fresh raspberries rather than frozen ones for the top.
 When the frozen raspberries start to thaw, they become a soggy mess.
 Soggy raspberries are not at all pretty, and I am not fond of the texture.
 I love frozen raspberries for all kinds of recipes but not this one.
-You could use frozen for the syrup though, no issues there!
+You could use frozen ones for the syrup though–no issues there!